Performance Trade-offs of High Order Meshless Approximation on Distributed Memory Systems: Results

-Each benchmark run measures the execution time of certain parts of the code.
+Each benchmark run of the solution to the Poisson problem described in \cref{sec:test_problem} measures the execution time of certain parts of the code.
 We measure the computation and communication time separately for each process and each step and store the average values for the entire run for each process separately.
 Since our algorithm does not perform load balancing, care must be taken to synchronise all processes before measuring the communication time, otherwise systematic deviations would occur.

 Processes communicate asynchronously via the MPI request handles.
 First, they start communication via their request handles and then they use them to wait.
 The wait call blocks until all communication has been completed, including the send calls, which block until the sent data has been received, preventing any overwriting of the sent data in case the sending operation isn't buffered.